LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 .. member:: web_request->postParams()
 .. member:: web_request->params()

-   This set of methods refers to the GET arguments as the "``query``" params and any POST arguments as the "``post``" params.
-Both sets together are just the "``params``".
+   This set of methods refers to the GET arguments as the "query" params and any POST arguments as the "post" params.
+Both sets together are just the "params".
 For the methods which accept a name parameter, they return the first matching argument's string value.
 If no argument matches, then a "void" value is returned.

    The `param` method treats both argument sources as a single source with the POST arguments occurring first.
 The `param(name::string, joiner)` method presents an interface for accessing arguments which occur more than once.
-The ``joiner`` parameter is used to determine the result of the method.
+The "joiner" parameter is used to determine the result of the method.
    If ``void`` is passed, then the resulting argument values are returned in a staticarray.
 If a string value is passed, then the argument values are joined with that string in between each value.
-The result of passing any other object type will depend on the behavior of its ``+`` operator.
+The result of passing any other object type will depend on the behavior of its "+" operator.

-   The methods which accept zero parameters return all of the GET, POST, or both argument pairs as an object which may be iterated or used in a query expression.
+   The methods which accept zero parameters return all of the GET, POST, or both argument pairs as an object which may be iterated over or used in a query expression.

 .. member:: web_request->postString()